zz2liu/Zhang_Science_TM_2021/README.md

 scripts: merged.DE.R

 To calculate differential gene expression, the uniquely mapped reads (MAPQ > = 10) were counted to gene annotations using featureCounts (Liao et al., 2014), thus generating a count matrix of gene by sample.
 The matrix was then used as input to DESeq2 R package (Love et al., 2014).

+To mitigate the influence of individual participants, the patient id is integrated into the DESEQ regression model, so that each primary tumor is kind of paired with the counterpart of metastatic tumor.